 Our provider network is there to give you the care you need.
-You can find network providers and see important information about them by logging in to your member website.
-There you'll find our online provider directory.
-See the Contact us section for more information.
+You can find network providers and see important information about them most easily on our online provider directory.
+Just log in to the Aetna website.

-You choose a network PCP to oversee your care.
+You may choose a PCP to oversee your care.
 Your PCP will provide routine care and send you to other providers when you need specialized care.
+You don't have to get care through your PCP.
+You may go directly to network providers.
 Your plan may pay a bigger share for covered services you get through your PCP, so choose a PCP as soon as you can.